 - Group therapy: Struggling with addiction can often feel isolating; group counseling gives recovering addicts a safe and protective environment to voice their struggles and emotions.

-- Long-term recovery: Overcoming addiction is challenging; seeking aftercare recovery programs that offer support from medical professionals can help people remain drug-free.
+- Long-term recovery: Overcoming addiction is challenging; seeking aftercare recovery programs that support medical professionals can help people remain drug-free.

 At Lighthouse Recovery Institute, we believe in offering customized drug addiction treatment plans.
-On a case-by-case basis, we look at each program to cater to your needs and get better and walk towards recovery.
+We look at each program to cater to your needs and get better and walk towards recovery on a case-by-case basis.
 From detoxification programs to group meetings and more, everyone in our team is committed to helping you win the battle against addiction.
 Learn more from our Lighthouse Recovery Institute team today by calling 866.308.2090 or contacting us online.